learnbin.net nav logo

 When amino acids are synthesized artificially, a mixture of L and D enantiomers is formed.
 Sometimes properties of amino acids depend on the 3D orientation of the molecule.
 In most cases, only the L enantiomers are biologically active, and the D enantiomers may even be toxic.
 So, it is important to separate amino acids before using them.
 And separation of the pure form of amino acids (D- or L-form) is the most challenging task.

 Pure L enantiomers are needed for peptide synthesis for the activity of the natural material.
-Because both L and D enantiomers have same physical properties, the separation is much more difficult.
+Because both L and D enantiomers have the same physical properties, the separation is much more difficult.

 Chromatographic techniques for amino acid separation